jonclayden/ore/README.md

 ## Basic usage

-Let's consider a very simple example: a regular expression for matching a single integer, either positive or negative.
+Let's consider a very simple example: a regular expression for matching a single decimal integer, either positive or negative.
 We create this regex as follows:

 ```R
 library(ore)